Luv-crypto/Titanic_Survival_prediction/README.md

 Created on 3 june, 2021
 Author: Love Fadia

-The code above predicts the survived passengers from the titanic catastrophe based on the features given in the Dataset
+The code above predicts the survived passengers from the titanic catastrophe based on the features given in the Dataset .The project is organized as follows

-Data visualization and cleaning
-Train-Test splitting
-Training models and Modle evaluation
+Data visualization and cleaning,Train-Test splitting,Training models and Model evaluation

 train.csv: dataset used for training. test.csv: dataset used for testing.